aphp/eds-scikit/contributing.md

 # Contributing

-We welcome contributions !
+We welcome contributions!
 There are many ways to help.
 For example, you can:

 1. Help us track bugs by filing issues
 2. Suggest and help prioritise new functionalities
-3. Develop a new functionality !
+3. Develop a new functionality!
 4. Help us make the library as straightforward as possible, by simply asking questions on whatever does not seem clear to you.

-Please do not hesitate to suggest functionalities you have developped and want to incorporate into EDS-Scikit: we will gladly help you !
+Please do not hesitate to suggest functionalities you have developed and want to incorporate into EDS-Scikit.
+We will be glad to help!
 Also, any non-technical contribution (e.g. lists of ICD-10 codes curated for a research project) is also welcome.

 ## Development installation